Chesblaw/Chesblaw/README.md

 </p>

-I’m here to help you to build **Scalable, Maintainable, Robust , Secure, Seamless and Serverless System**.
+I’m here to help you to build **Scalable Secure, Seamless and Serverless System**.

 you can get some of works on Repositories And You can reach out Me and let’s discuss further

----

-### 💼 Experience
-- **Software Development**, MMCY – Build AI Powered Telegram Chatbot for Emoloyee
-- **Backend Developer**, AddisPay – Contributed to Payment gateway system

----

 <!-- ==================== Skills ==================== -->
 ### ⚡ Core Skills